jakubk3697/Internships/2. Movie app/Agile plan.md

 Any user can click button to get back to the main page with proper route. :two:

 Any user can see recommended / similar movies after all movie details :three:

+**7. Authentication**

+**Stories:**

+Any user can sign-in with Google account :eight:
+Any registered user can sign-in with email and password :six:

+**8. Error page**

+**Stories:**

+Any user can see error page when he tries to access a page that doesn’t exist :two:

+Page contains error message and button to redirect to the main page :two:

+**9. Header**

+**Stories:**

+Any user can see header with logo and sign-in button :two:

+After clicking on logo, any user is redirected to the main page :two:

 ## **Personas**